ihmeuw/vivarium_research/docs/source/model_design/concept_model/ensemble_distributions/index.rst

 * Mirrored Gumbel
 * Beta (with shift+scale)

-Unless otherwise specified, each of the above distribution families has 2 parameters.
+Each of the above distribution families has 2 parameters except as otherwise specified.

 .. todo::